Pastells/Context-Aware-Stereotype-Detection/README.md

-#  Context-Aware Stereotype Detection Conversational Thread Analysis on BERT-based Models
+#  Context-Aware Stereotype Detection Conversational Thread Analysis on BERT-based Models [SEPLN 2024]

 This repository contains the code for classification models of racial stereotypes in Spanish corpora (StereoHoax-ES and DETESTS), taking into account their conversational contexts.